 Should we put an end to meetings for good?
 For 1 - Against 0

 Day 1: A new-found efficiency

 IFOP, an international polling and market research firm based in France, published a survey in 2018 entitled: “Executives spend more time in meetings than on holiday.”
-The study found that time spent in meetings increased by an average of 5% each year, and that 78% of those who participated felt that their opinion was never, or almost never, taken into account.
-Half of meetings had no real agenda, nor did they lead to concrete decisions because of a lack of time.
+The study found that time spent in meetings increased by an average of 5% each year and that 78% of those who participated felt that their opinion was never, or rarely, taken into account.
+Half of the meetings had no real agenda, nor did they lead to concrete decisions because of a lack of time.
 And that was before COVID-19 lockdowns and the resultant surge of telecommuting led to an increase in Zoom meetings.